MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### AcceptLine

 Attempt to execute the current input.
-If the current input is incomplete (for example there is a missing closing parenthesis, bracket, or quote, then the continuation prompt is displayed on the next line and PSReadLine waits for keys to edit the current input.
+If the current input is incomplete (for example there is a missing closing parenthesis, bracket, or quote) then the continuation prompt is displayed on the next line and PSReadLine waits for keys to edit the current input.